Ukrainian League Cup

-The Ukrainian League Cup (Кубок Ліги) was a knockout cup competition in Ukrainian football, run by the Professional Football League of Ukraine.
+The Ukrainian League Cup (Кубок Ліги) was a knockout cup competition in Ukrainian football, run by the Professional Football League of Ukraine for amateur and the 3rd tier (level) clubs.
 The tournament was organized to supplement the 2009–10 Ukrainian Second League season.
 The winner of the tournament received the Umbro League Cup.

 History

-Previously, in 1999 there was created a somewhat similar tournament, Ukrainian Second League Cup, that would qualify its winner and finalist for the national cup (Ukrainian Cup), but after the 2000–01 season it was discontinued.
+It was an experimental competition following a series of Cup of Ukrainian PFL.

 Format

 The format of this competition fluctuated insignificantly.
 It consisted of a qualification round that was followed by the first round, 1/16 of the final.
 Initially all rounds from the first to the semi-finals consisted of two games, on a home-away basis; later it changed with only one game played from the randomly chosen field of the participating clubs.
 Mainly the competition was limited to clubs that were competing in the Second League.
 Later, semifinalists were allowed to enter the Ukrainian Cup.
 The winner and runner-up of the competition were awarded a qualification to the Ukrainian Cup in 2000 and 2001.